Meet the Brains behind the Center for NeuroPotential

 When not in the office, you likely will find me out for a run, reading a book, or searching on Pinterest for the next recipe I want to try.
 My two little girls keep me laughing every day, and help me appreciate the silliness in life.

 I love listening to people’s stories and supporting the healing process of reassembling pieces that no longer fit well.
-I consider myself a connection specialist helping others discover a mindful presence in the here and now.
+My role is as a guide, supporting healing from trauma and difficult life events.

-As a Trauma Specialist, I was the Newtown Clinical Recovery Leader for following the Sandy Hook Elementary School shooting in 2012.
+As a Trauma Specialist, I served as the Newtown Clinical Recovery Leader following the Sandy Hook Elementary School shooting in 2012.

-In my free-time, you are likely to find me practicing yoga, out walking, playing with my nieces and nephews or reading an interesting book.
+In my free-time, you are likely to find me walking in nature, playing with my nieces and nephews or practicing yoga.
 I devote myself to being centered and finding time to laugh, to breathe, to move and for quiet reflection to foster brain health and well-being.